 Upon purchase of their home, home owners are generally beyond eager to move in.
 Often, this means they forgot to factor in sufficient time to obtain necessary clearances from authorities, in the early planning stages, prior to construction.
 Different property types will require difference clearance of building works from various authorities:-

-For strata-subdivided buildings (condos), the owner is advised to consult the Management Corporation before commencement of works.
+For strata-subdivided buildings (condos), the owner is advised to consult the Management Corporation (MCST) before commencement of works.

 For landed homes, according to the Building and Construction Authority (BCA), the local Building Control Act exempts certain minor building works and alterations from plan approval or a permit for carrying out building works from the Commissioner of Building Control.

 However, re-construction and new-erections on private property will require a Planning Clearance from URA, and also Building Plan approval from all technical departments (BCA, NEA, PUB, LTA, NPARKS .
-A Qualified Person (QP) is to be appointed at this point to ensure works comply with all the planning requirements, carry out the submissions and obtain all clearances with all technical deparments.
+A Qualified Person (QP) is to be appointed at this point to ensure works comply with all the planning requirements, carry out the submissions and obtain all clearances with all technical deparYments.
 As this process takes time, it is better to engage the Interior Designer early on to streamline the design process prior to submission of plans.

 3. List your Must-Haves and Things To Upgrade

-When it comes down to the definition of 'dream home', some home owners got it all figured out - from their lifestyle to their Pinterest board to even the paintings to be put up on new walls.
+When it comes down to the definition of 'dream home', some home owners have it all figured out - from their lifestyle to their Pinterest board to even the paintings to be put up on new walls.

-For others who are not quite there yet, one can start with the simple but important of making a list of 'must-haves', which will inform a clear design brief for your Interior Designer to interpret and transform into your 'dream home'.
+For others who are not quite there yet, one can start with the simple but important task of making a list of 'must-haves', which will inform a clear design brief for your Interior Designer to interpret and transform into your 'dream home'.